-Can't your homework assignment?
+Can't find your homework assignment?
 Learn how to keep your digital files organized for easy access.

 1. Start with the Basics

 Make a few root folders that a majority of your files can go in.
 You probably already have a Documents and Pictures root folder, but it’s easy to save all your files in one or the other.
 There will be times when an image needs to be saved in the Document folder or a document to the Pictures folder, but try to keep them in their respective folders.

 Think about what kind of files are on your computer and how you could group them.
 In your Documents root folder you could have a Homework folder, and inside of that have a folder for each class.
 This will help you find old assignments quickly for future reference and prevent them from being deleted accidentally.

 All of these folders are useless if the naming isn’t clear.
 Avoid using over abbreviated names that might lose meaning in the future.
 Naming your “Financial Accounting and Reporting I” class folder FAR1 might seem like a great idea now, but future you might struggle to remember what it stands for.
 Try to find a happy middle ground of abbreviation and clarity with naming.